alemoraisvieira/Parcel.Handling/README.md

 ## Project Endpoints
 We have some endpoints in our solution.
 Below is a brief explanation of each:

-* **Department**
+* Department
-*<br>Fist Execution
-	*<br>.Post api/v1/department/first-departments:
-	*<br>Must run before all other endpoints.Is fundamental to the execution of our application, because it performs the initial loading of departments in the database in memory for our application.("Mail","Regular","Heavy","Insurance")

-*<br>Executions without order
-	*<br>.Get api/v1/department:
+	<br>.Get api/v1/department:
-		*<br><br>this endpoint accesses our database in memory to search all departments in the base, always sorting by ID *<br>.Post api/v1/department:
+		<br>this endpoint accesses our database in memory to search all departments in the base, always sorting by ID
+	<br>.Post api/v1/department:
-		*<br><br>this endpoint inserts into our database a new department, great for companies that are expanding and creating new departments.
+		<br>this endpoint inserts into our database a new department, great for companies that are expanding and creating new departments.
-	*<br>.Delete api/v1/department:
+	<br>.Delete api/v1/department:
-		*<br><br>this endpoint delete into our database a department through id, so be careful when using!
+		<br>this endpoint delete into our database a department through id, so be careful when using!

-* **Parcel**
+* Parcel
-	*<br>.Post api/v1/parcel/new-parcel:
+	<br>.Post api/v1/parcel/new-parcel:
-		*<br><br>this is the endpoint responsible for reading the XML file with all received packets and distributing them among departments according to established business rule.
+		<br>this is the endpoint responsible for reading the XML file with all received packets and distributing them among departments according to established business rule.
-	*<br>.Post api/v1/parcel:
+	<br>.Post api/v1/parcel:
-		*<br><br>this is the endpoint responsible for accesses our database to search all parcels with their respective departments, always sorting by ID
+		<br>this is the endpoint responsible for accesses our database to search all parcels with their respective departments, always sorting by ID
-	*<br>.Post api/v1/parcel/{id}:
+	<br>.Post api/v1/parcel/{id}:
-		*<br><br>this is the endpoint responsible for accesses our database to search the especific parcel with their respective department.
+		<br>this is the endpoint responsible for accesses our database to search the especific parcel with their respective department.